 They key difference between sand-dressed, water-based and sand-filled hockey pitches is the level of play and performance standard you can achieve.

 For the majority of applications, a sand-dressed pitch will be suitable, allowing for national, regional and club level performance.
 If you’re looking to build a pitch to Global or Global Elite level, you’ll need to construct a water-based pitch.

-Sand-dressed hockey pitches are the most commonly seen surface type.
-These surfaces are suitable for regional and club level performance and are popular with clubs, schools and universities - though they are also suitable for low level national play.
+Sand-dressed hockey pitches are the most popular surface type in the UK.
+These surfaces are suitable for regional and club level performance and are popular with clubs, schools and universities - and are suitable for low level national play.

 Sand-dressed pitches tend to have shorter fibres than sand-filled pitches, with sand utilised as an infill that supports part of the pile depth.

 Sand is used as an infill material to both stabilise the fibres and provide a consistent playing surface.

 Water-based pitches are required for hockey played in international competition, such as for the Olympics, Commonwealth Games and FIH World Cup.
 Often referred to as ‘non-filled’, water-based surfaces require no infill but must be regularly watered to retain optimum playing standards.

 Water-based surfaces have densely packed, short artificial fibres.
 The water reduces friction, allowing for a faster game while ensuring player safety.
 Irrigation systems are built into the pitch to allow for quick and efficient watering before games and during half-time where required.